 Rural Generalist Anaesthetic Advisor

-Dr Peter Gilchrist is an experienced Rural Generalist Anaesthetist (RGA) and clinical educator for Flinders University.
+Dr Peter Gilchrist is an experienced Rural Generalist Anaesthetist (RGA) and clinical educator for Adelaide University.
 He has worked extensively across rural South Australia and interstate, including as RGA and Partner with Bridge Clinic in Murray Bridge for 7 years.
-Currently Peter locums within the Flinders and Upper North Local Health Network (FUNLHN) providing emergency and elective anaesthesia, emergency care and inpatient care.
-In addition, Peters experience covers aged care, aboriginal health and rural general practice.
+Currently Peter is contracted with the Flinders and Upper North Local Health Network (FUNLHN) providing emergency and elective anaesthesia, emergency care and inpatient care.
+In addition, Peter’s experience covers aged care, aboriginal health and rural general practice.

-For the past three years Peter has been the Chairperson of the Royal Australian College of General Practitioners Anaesthetics working group.
+For the past five years Peter has been the Chairperson of the Royal Australian College of General Practitioners Rural Anaesthetics Working Group.
 Consisting of delegates from across Australia, the group considers common issues facing RGAs along with the promotion and development of advanced skill training.
-Peter’s additional responsibilities include being the representative for the RACGP on the Diploma of Anaesthesia Conjoint Committee, and facilitator/ co-creator of RESP-Anaesthesia which is a two day simulation based workshop to better prepare RGAs for anaesthetic crises.
-For the past two years, Peter has been the sole RGA member of the Australian and New Zealand College of Anaesthesia (ANZCA) committee, which has been tasked with developing curriculum and assessment methods for a proposed Diploma of Rural Generalist Anaesthesia (DRGA), now scheduled for launch in 2022.
-Peter is currently completing a PhD which explores the relationship between safety and context in the delivery of anaesthesia by rural GPs.
+Peter’s additional responsibilities include being a facilitator/ co-creator of RESP-Anaesthesia which is a two day simulation based workshop to better prepare RGAs for anaesthetic crises.